davidxia/datadog-agent/docs/cloud-workload-security/backend_linux.md

                     "type": "object",
                     "description": "Extra of the Kubernetes \"kubectl exec\" session" },
-                "ssh_username": {
-                    "type": "string",
-                    "description": "Username of the SSH session"
-                },
                 "ssh_port": {
                     "type": "integer",
                     "description": "Port of the SSH session"